Skip to contents

 hier_f,

-.varnames = c("mu", "sigma", "x"),
+names = c("mu", "sigma", "x"),

-.lower = c(-Inf, 0, -Inf)
+lower = c(-Inf, 0, -Inf)

 )

-#> Prior distribution <ernest_prior>
+#> custom prior distribution <ernest_prior>

 #>